peihsunhsieh/chicago-apsr-ph/README.md

 \setcitestyle{aysep={}}
 ```

-and before the section you want to put your reference, insert
+and insert the following code at where you want to put references
 ```
 \bibliographystyle{chicago-apsr-ph}
 \bibliography{your .bib file name}